-HDMI (High-Definition Multimedia Interface) carries both audio and video signals.
-In some cases it will be necessary to go to the Sound control panel and manually configure the HDMI audio output as per the instructions below.
+In some cases it will be necessary to go to the Sound control panel and manually configure the HDMI audio output.

-- 1. Go to the Control Panel. - 2.
-Click Sound (Hardware and Sound) and click Playback (tab) - 3.
-Depending on your display, the playback device may be selected, however in some cases you may need to select the audio device and click Set Default (button). - 4.
-Double-click the device to access the control panel tabs illustrated overleaf.
+- 1. Go to the Sound control panel.

+- 2. Click Playback (tab)

+- 3. The playback device will be selected.

+- 4. You may need to select the audio device and click Set Default (button).

+- 5. Double-click the device to access the control panel tabs.

-- 5. Adjust the HDMI settings from the control panel tabs. - 6.
-Click OK to close the Sound (a) control panel.
+- 6. Adjust the HDMI settings from the control panel tabs. - 7.
+Click OK to close the Sound of control panel.

-Figure C - 22
+Figure C - 16

 HDMI Device

 Properties